hasura/ndc-elasticsearch/README.md

 ddn connector introspect <connector-name>
 ```

-This will generate a `configuration.json` file that will have the schema of your Elasticsearch db
+This will generate a `configuration.json` file that will have the schema of your Elasticsearch DB.

 ## Step 4: Add your resources